MusicDin/kubitect/docs/troubleshooting.md

 *Error:Error creating libvirt volume for cloudinit device <b>cloud-init</b>.iso: virError(Code=90, Domain=18, Message='storage volume '<b>cloud-init</b>.iso' exists already')*

 #### Explanation:
-This error can occur when trying to remove a faulty Terraform plan.
+This error can occur if you try to remove a faulty Terraform plan.

 #### Solution:
-Volumes created by Libvirt are still attached to the images, which prevents a new volume from being applied with the same name.
+Volumes created by Libvirt are still attached to the images, which prevents a new volume from being created with the same name.
-Therefore, removal of these volumes is required:
+Therefore, these volumes must be removed:
 <pre>
 virsh vol-delete <b>cloud-init</b>.iso --pool <b>your_resource_pool</b>